want to help your staff feel their best?

 According to Mind, 1 in 4 people will experience a mental health problem of some kind each year in England.
 Supporting your employees through these will not only help them manage their mental health issues but show that you’re an employer that really cares.

-One way you can do that is offer an employee assistance programme (EAP).
-Or EAP can help your employees with free, confidential mental health support including counselling by BACP-accredited counsellors, e-mail, and phone support 24-hours a day, all year round.
+One way you can do that is offer an Employee Assistance Programme (EAP).
+Our EAP can help your employees with free, confidential mental health support including counselling by BACP-accredited counsellors, e-mail, and phone support 24-hours a day, all year round.

 Taking control of their finances: